jaeoh2/pyDeepTORCSPilot/README.md

-# pyDeepDirt
+# pyDeepDirtPilot
-Self-driving Python Agent using Deep Learning Algorithm on Dirt Rally Game
+Self-driving Python Agent using Deep Learning Algorithm on Dirt Rally Game.
+A fork of https://github.com/marsauto/europilot.